Decentralized and Hybrid Clinical Trials: Models, Tools, and Best Practices

 What Is a Decentralized Clinical Trial (DCT)?

-Key characteristics of DCTs include:
+Key features of DCTs include:

 - Digital data capture via ePRO, eCOA, and EDC systems